Questions and Answers

 Generally, the John Rex Endowment will not consider project ideas that are different than the strategies specified in the RFP.
 The exception is for current or prior grantees who are applying for an expansion grant.
 Expansion grant applicants may submit project ideas different from the strategies specified in the RFP.
 However, such applications must be aligned with all guidelines provided for expansion grants.

 The John Rex Endowment will consider the rationale for the project and how well it fits with our five-year plan in making a determination.
 It is possible that we would consider funding the full cost of the project or only partial support.

 In most cases, grantees are eligible to apply for other grants in the same funding area.
 We will not consider a request for funding the same work being conducted as part of an existing John Rex Endowment grant.
 Grantees may submit project ideas that are new or those that build on the work of their existing grant.

 Nonprofit Capacity Building grantees may not have more than one active grant in that funding area at any single time; however, they may begin the application process prior to a current grant being closed.
-Recipients of Organizational Assessment grants must have completed their organizational assessment process before beginning an application for a Capacity Building grant.

 All grantees may apply for grants in other funding areas than that of their current grant.

 We’d like to apply for funding that is an expansion of a prior or current John Rex Endowment grant; however, the work is not a fit with any of the John Rex Endowment's funding areas.
 Can we still submit a letter of intent?
 (Revised: 1/11/2016)